 - Bias (systematic error)

-Therefore, an observed statistical association between a risk factor and a disease does not necessarily lead us to infer a causal relationship.
-Conversely, the absence of an association does not necessarily imply the absence of a causal relationship.
+An observed statistical association between a risk factor and a disease does not necessarily lead us to infer a causal relationship; conversely, the absence of an association does not necessarily imply the absence of a causal relationship.

-The Bradford-Hill criteria are widely used in epidemiology as a framework with which to assess whether an observed association is likely to be causal.
-(J Roy Soc Med 1965:58:295-300)
+The Bradford Hill criteria, listed below, are widely used in epidemiology as a framework with which to assess whether an observed association is likely to be causal.1

-- Strength of the association - According to Hill, the stronger the association between a risk factor and outcome, the more likely the relationship is thought to be causal.
+- Strength of association – The stronger the association, or magnitude of the risk, between a risk factor and outcome, the more likely the relationship is thought to be causal.

-- Consistency of findings - Have the same findings been observed among different populations, in different study designs and different times?
+- Consistency – The same findings have been observed among different populations, using different study designs and at different times.

-- Temporal sequence of association - Exposure must precede outcome
+- Temporal sequence – The exposure must precede outcome (to exclude reverse causation).

-- Biological plausibility - Presence of a potential biological mechanism.
+- Biological plausibility – There is a potential biological mechanism which explains the association.

-- Coherence - Does the relationship agree with the current knowledge of the natural history/biology of the disease?
+- Coherence – The relationship found agrees with the current knowledge of the natural history/biology of the disease.

-- Experiment - Does the removal of the exposure alter the frequency of the outcome?
+- Experiment – Removal of the exposure alters the frequency of the outcome.

 For example, the first criterion 'strength of association' does not take into account the fact that not every component cause will have a strong association with the disease it produces, or that strength of association also depends on the prevalence of other factors.2

-The fifth criterion, biological gradient suggests that the plausibility of a causal association is increased if a biological gradient or dose-response curve can be demonstated.3 However, such relationships may also result from confounding or other biases.2,3
+The fifth criterion, ‘biological gradient’ suggests that the plausibility of a causal association is increased if a dose-response curve can be demonstated.3 However, such relationships may also result from confounding or other biases.2,3

-According to Rothman, the only criterion that is can be considered as a true causal criterion is 'temporality', that is that the cause preceded the effect.
+According to Rothman, the only criterion that can be considered as a true causal criterion is 'temporality', that is that the cause precedes the effect.
 It may be difficult, however, to ascertain the time sequence for cause and effect.2

 - Hill AB.
 The environment and disease; association or causation?
 Proc R Soc Med 1965; 58:295-300.